 The department chair may decide to submit an independent recommendation or to participate as a member of the department peer review committee.
 The department chair shall make known his/her decision, in writing to all department faculty, after consultation with the probationary and tenured faculty of the department and prior to the date beginning the campus process.
 A copy of the notification shall be attached to the recommendation.

 The chair shall apply this decision to all applicants in that academic year.
 If the department chair makes an independent recommendation, s/he shall not participate in deliberations or attend meetings of the departmental peer review committee.
-If the chair does not make an independent recommendation, s/he may participate as a member of the department peer review committee.
+If the chair does not make an independent recommendation, s/he shall participate as a member of the department peer review committee.

 The department peer review committee or the department chair (if making a separate recommendation) may ask the candidate to provide clarification, including documentation, for material in the PAF.
 The faculty member shall have ten (10) days to respond.